-Skin starts showing its first signs of aging in the late 20s to early 30s, and it usually presents with wrinkles, dyspigmentation, telangiectasia, and loss of elasticity.
-Common histologic and molecular-level features are reduction in the amount of collagen, fragmentation of collagen fibers, elastotic degeneration of elastic fibers, upregulation of matrix metalloproteinases (MMPs), especially MMP-1 and MMP-2, dilated and tortuous dermal vessels, and atrophy and disorientation of the epidermis.^{23,24} Both chronological and environmental influences are responsible for the aging process of skin; however, photodamage seems to be one of the most important causes of these changes.
+Skin starts showing its first signs of aging in the late 20s to early 30s and it usually presents with wrinkles, dyspigmentation, telangiectasia, and loss of elasticity.
+Common histologic and molecular-level features are reduction in the amount of collagen, fragmentation of collagen fibers, elastotic degeneration of elastic fibers, upregulation of matrix metalloproteinases (MMPs), especially MMP-1 and MMP-2, dilated and tortuous dermal vessels, and atrophy and disorientation of the epidermis.^{23,24} Both chronological and environmental influences are responsible for the aging process of skin; however photodamage seems to be one of the most important causes of these changes.

-Several modalities have been developed to reverse the dermal and epidermal signs of photo- and chronological aging.
-The main concept of most of these modalities is removing the epidermis and inducing a controlled form of skin wounding to promote collagen biosynthesis and dermal matrix remodeling.
-The most commonly used interventions as of today are retinoic acid (a vitamin A derivative) therapy, dermabrasion, chemical peels, and ablative laser resurfacing with carbon dioxide (CO2) or erbium: yttrium-aluminum-garnet (Er:YAG) lasers or a combination of these wavelengths.25-27 However, these procedures require intensive posttreatment care and prolonged downtime, and may lead to complications such as long-lasting erythema, pain, infection, bleeding, oozing, burns, hyper- or hypopigmentation, and scarring.^{28,29} These limitations created a need for the development of alternative rejuvenation procedures that were safer and more effective, had fewer side effects, and required minimum postoperative care and downtime, which in turn led to the emergence of nonablative rejuvenation technologies.30-32 Nonablative skin rejuvenation aims to improve photoaged and aging skin without destroying the epidermis.^{31,32} Irregular pigmentation and telangiectasia can be treated with intense pulsed light sources, 532-nm potassium-titanyl-phosphate lasers, and high-dose 585/595-nm pulsed dye lasers.33 Wrinkle reduction and skin tightening through thermal injury to the dermis (photothermolysis) can be achieved by other intense pulsed light sources (ie, low-dose 589/595-nm pulsed dye lasers, 1064- and 1320-nm neodymium:yttrium-aluminum-garnet lasers [Nd: YAG], 1450-nm diode lasers, and 1540-nm erbium fiber lasers).33
+Several modalities have been developed in order to reverse the dermal and epidermal signs of photo- and chronological aging.
+The main concept of most of these modalities is removing the epidermis and inducing a controlled form of skin wounding in order to promote collagen biosynthesis and dermal matrix remodeling.
+The most commonly used interventions as of today are retinoic acid (a vitamin A derivative), dermabrasion, chemical peels, and ablative laser resurfacing with carbon dioxide (CO2) or erbium: yttriumaluminum-garnet (Er:YAG) lasers or a combination of these wavelengths.^{25-27} However, these procedures require intensive post-treatment care, prolonged downtime and may lead to complications such as long-lasting erythema, pain, infection, bleedings, oozing, burns, hyper- or hypopigmentation and scarring.^{28,29} These limitations created a need for the development of alternative rejuvenation procedures that were safer, more effective, had fewer side effects and minimum postoperative care and downtime, which in turn led to the emergence of non-ablative rejuvenation technologies.^{30-32} Non-ablative skin rejuvenation aims to improve photoaged and aging skin without destroying the epidermis.^{31,32} Irregular pigmentation and telangiectasia can be treated with intense pulsed light sources (IPL), 532 nm potassium-titanyl-phosphate lasers (KTP), and high-dose 585/595 nm pulsed dye lasers (PDL)33.
+Wrinkle reduction and skin tightening through thermal injury to the dermis (photothermolysis) can be achieved by other IPL sources (ie, low-dose 589/595 nm PDLs, 1064 & 1320 nm neodymium:yttrium-aluminum-garnet lasers, (Nd:YAG) 1450 nm diode lasers, and 1540 nm erbium fiber lasers).33